 Providing tools to entrepreneurs who create markets for restoration-derived logs.Creating Opportunity

-In 2008 MARS opened the gate of an integrated utilization log yard in the Glenwood Valley.
-With initial support from Klickitat County, US Forest Service, US Department of Agriculture, and WA Department of Natural Resources, the yard currently hosts two companies that utilize small diameter logs as their primary feedstock – a post and pole manufacturer and a commercial firewood manufacturer.
-Additional products from their operations include wood mulch and hog fuel.
-The 10 acre log yard offers access to a certified truck scale, water, manufacturing and handling equipment, and close proximity to over 50,000 acres of mixed ownership commercial timberland at affordable rates.
-Starting in 2015 we will begin leasing covered manufacturing space as well.
-Of course new businesses often have non-physical needs as well, so we offer a range of product marketing, feedstock acquisition, and planning services to help businesses get off the ground.
+In 2008 MARS opened the gates to an integrated log utilization center in the Glenwood Valley.
+With initial support from Klickitat County, US Forest Service, US Department of Agriculture, and WA Department of Natural Resources, the site has hosted several start-up companies working to utilize small diameter logs as their primary feedstock.
+These have included post and pole manufacturing and a commercial firewood production.
+Additional products from operations have included wood mulch and hog fuel.
+The 10 acre log yard offers access to a certified truck scale, water, manufacturing and handling equipment at affordable rates, and close proximity to over 50,000 acres of mixed ownership commercial timberland.
+New businesses often have non-physical needs as well, so we offer a range of product marketing, feedstock acquisition, and planning services to help businesses get off the ground.
 We are actively seeking new businesses and product lines that fit within the log yard’s integrated utilization model.